thomasderooij/laravel-modules/README.md

 ## Docs
 This package enables you to use the Laravel framework with separate modules for code that can be disables and have dependencies on other modules.
-A workbench is provided to keep track of the module you're currently working on.
+A workbench is provided to keep track of the module you're currently working on, and all command, such as "make:controller" apply to the module currently in your workbench.
  Each module has all functionality the vanilla Laravel has, and has service providers which are included in the project via a composite provider.

 ### Getting started
 To get started, run the following commands: